This training material will come around most topics of what is good to know in order to perform FFT analysis with high efficiency.

-On the FFT, the graph select the icon for the Sideband marker.
+On the FFT, the graph right-click and select Add marker - Sideband marker

 We can see that the central position is at 1000 Hz and we have one band in each direction.
 So the line on the left side is at 900 Hz and the line on the right side is at 1100 Hz.
 Distance between the lines can be defined by the user, in our example, it was 100 Hz.

-The harmonic marker is a great help when identifying the fundamentals of the frequency.
+The harmonic marker is a great help when identifying the fundamental frequency.

 The harmonic marker can be enabled at any frequency.
 The harmonic marker will mark the harmonics of the selected frequency.
 The base marker of the harmonic marker can be selected and moved to any other frequency with the harmonics updated live.